babblevoice/projectrtp/README.md

 The enviroment variable PA is takes the below form- where the address is passed back to the control server so it can be published in SDP - i.e. this allows for multiple RTP nodes all on different IP addresses.
 If you do not pass this in, then the default script will determin your public IP address by calling https://checkip.amazonaws.com to obtain your IP.

-podman run --restart=always --net=host -d -it --env PA=127.0.0.1 --name=prtp projectrtp:latest
+docker run --restart=always --net=host -d -it --env PA=127.0.0.1 --name=prtp projectrtp:latest

 ## Example scripts